nf-core/mhcquant/docs/usage.md

 ### `--predict_RT`

-Set this option to predict times of all identified peptides and possible neoepitopes based on high scoring ids
+Set this option to predict retention times of all identified peptides and possible neoepitopes based on high scoring ids

 ## Optional binding prediction